Comparison of the Human Acellular Vessel (HAV) With ePTFE Grafts as Conduits for Hemodialysis

 • History or evidence of severe peripheral vascular disease in the intended arm for implantation.

-• Known or suspected central vein obstruction on the side of planned implantation, unless corrected before study conduit implantation.
+• Known or suspected central vein stenosis or conduit occlusion on the ipsilateral side of planned implantation, unless the stenosis is corrected prior to study conduit implantation.

-• Treatment with any investigational drug or device within 60 days prior to study entry (Day 0) or ongoing participation in a clinical trial of an investigational product.
+• Treatment with any investigational drug or device within 60 days prior to study entry (Day 0).

 • Cancer that is actively being treated with a cytotoxic agent.